 WA ScamNet has received reports about three websites claiming to sell discounted second-hand farm machinery with products paid for but not delivered.

-Consumers have reported losing over $25,000 to the dodgy sites:
+Consumers have reported losing almost $45,000 to the following dodgy sites:

-Both websites offer machinery at discounted prices, offering payment via bank transfer only.
-This should ring alarm bells as safer payment options of credit card and PayPal were not offered.
+The websites offer discounted tractors and other machinery, with payment via bank transfer only.
+This tactic should immediately ring alarm bells as safer payment options such as payment by credit card and PayPal were not included.

-The websites have listed addresses which are either for other legitimate businesses selling similar goods or empty pieces of land.
+The websites listed postal addresses which are either those of other legitimate businesses selling similar kinds of goods or are empty parcels of land.

-Anyone who has ordered goods from these websites is advised to report the transaction to their bank as fraudulent.
+Anyone who has ordered goods from these websites should immediately report the transaction to their bank as fraudulent.

 Tips to avoid fake websites:

-- Watch out for sites asking for insecure payment methods (direct bank transfer or wire transfer).
+- Beware of sites using insecure payment methods such as a direct bank transfer or wire transfer.

 - If an ABN is provided, check the Australian Business Register to confirm that the ABN is actually owned by the company referencing it: https://abr.business.gov.au.